Moolah Temple Cinema

 The exterior of the building has been restored to its original Romanesque, Arabic finish.
 The windows have been restored also with an eye for historic detail.
 The architectural firm Trivers Associates were responsible for the restorations.

 Later there is a proposed bowling alley and offices in the building along with office space.
 A new garage has been built directly behind the Temple.
+The Moolah Temple Cinema was closed on March 16, 2020 due to the Covid-19 Pandemic.
+It was decided in May 2020 that the closure would be permanent.

 Just login to your account and subscribe to this theater